Tencent/tdesign-icons/README.md

 # Development Guide

 TDesign Icon repository is created to manage all TDesign Icons resources and packages.
-Y ou can also clone this repository to generate your own icon resource and package as well.
+You can also clone this repository to generate your own icon resources and packages as well.

-## Add SVG Source ⛽️
+## Add SVG Source Files ⛽️

 please add all icon svg source file into `svg/` dir.